jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ####Add Messages
 * `.addMessage(title, text)`
     Adds a Message widget, with the specified text.
+    If not text is provided, the title will be used for the text.

 * `.addEmptyMessage(title)`
     Adds an empty Message widget.